-Your Gut Microbiome
+The Role of Your Gut Microbiome in Gut Health

 Your gut is home to trillions of bacteria.
 In fact, your body is made up of more bacterial cells than human cells.
 Isn’t that crazy?!
 And a healthy gut microbiome is made up of hundreds or even thousands of different bacterial species.
 Research is continuing to discover new roles that your gut microbiome plays.
 Some key roles that are well understood include digestion and nutrient absorption, vitamin synthesis, bowel regularity, and the development and workings of your immune system.

-Antibiotics are most detrimental to your gut flora.
-While the type of antibiotic used, the length of use, and the dose are all important factors to consider, in general, the use of antibiotics has been shown to decrease concentrations and/or the diversity of beneficial bacteria.
+Antibiotics are most detrimental to your gut health While the type of antibiotic used, the length of use, and the dose are all important factors to consider, in general, the use of antibiotics has been shown to decrease concentrations and/or the diversity of beneficial bacteria.
 And when this happens, pathogenic bacteria, such as C. difficile and candida (a.k.a. yeast) are given the opportunity to flourish.

 The Western Diet is famous for incorporating high amounts of factory farmed animal foods, refined “vegetable” oils, and processed carbs and sugars.
 This combination is not conducive to a healthy gut and has been shown to reduce the gut’s total bacterial load.
 But the research on how different types of fats, proteins, and sugars affect the microbiome is mixed.